Improve local SEO with Google My Business/Business Profile

 Ranking factors beyond your control

 The first is the proximity of your business to the location where your prospective customer is performing their search.
-All other things being equal, Google will display a company closer to the searcher than one farther away from her.
+All other things being equal, Google will display a company closer to the searcher than one farther away from them.

 Short of opening additional locations to target areas where high concentrations of your customers are searching, there’s not much you can do to optimize for these ranking factors.
 Still, you should be aware of their importance.